jonnyweatherly/aajonusnet/md/Videos/Aajonus Death - What Actually Happened.md

 Wasma: So, he just died on that phone and...

 Paul: Did you hear all that?

-Yeah, I hear when they were pumping, she told me, I'm shocked too, what happened?
+Wasma: Yeah, I hear when they were pumping, she told me, I'm shocked too, what happened?
 And that time, I never hear the story because no time to tell the story.
 She only tell he fall off the house and broken his back and he in a coma.
 Meanwhile, I went to Bangkok.
 He sent her to Bangkok to deal with the court thing.

 Paul: Because the Thai government was having claim against the property, part of the property, no?